pulumi/docs/content/blog/automation-api-workflow/index.md

 ## Program overview

-TSeveral pieces comprise the program; the first is the program's main scope, where we can pass values from the functions that make up the script.
+Several pieces comprise the program; the first is the program's main scope, where we can pass values from the functions that make up the script.
 The next part is the `pulumiProgram` function that declares the infrastructure.

 ```typescript
 const run = async () => {